VRC1337/VRChatStudio/README.md

 # VRChat Studio

-A tool for decrypting VRChat cache files.
+This project is specifically designed for decrypting VRChat cache files, forked from [Escartem/AnimeStudio](https://github.com/Escartem/AnimeStudio).

 ## How to Use